Art

 They will also come in handy if your field of photography requires a lot of commuting since it’s lighter than bringing 4 prime lenses.

 A zoom lens will also aid you better in situations where you’re moving is limited, or when your subject is just too far away.
-Shooting in tight spaces that limits your movements will be easier when using zoom lenses.
+Shooting in tight spaces that limit your movements will be easier when using zoom lenses.

 In the end, it all depends on your niche in photography.